- The Epidaurus Theater was built in the 4th century BCE and is considered one of the best-preserved ancient theaters.

 It is known that spectators at the top tiers can hear performers at the bottom without any amplification.
 Indeed, although the theatre itself still preserves 90% of the original material and ancient form, the sound from the middle of the theatre reaches the top rows without much loss of intensity.

 Initially, it was thought that this was due to the location of Epidaurus, which lies in a small valley in between lush Peloponnesian hills.
 However, it was later discovered that the true reason is far more to do with the expert engineering skills of Polykleitos.

-Polykleitos had a great understanding of how to apply corrugated surfaces but also, the mere design of Epidaurus, its dimensions, and proportions, also optimize every aspect of it.
+Polykleitos had a great understanding of how to apply corrugated surfaces, but also the mere design of the Epidaurus, its dimensions, and proportions also optimized every aspect of it.
 This combination of details and expert engineering has resulted in the best conserved ancient theatre, of its kind, in the world.

-The program each year consists of music, theatrical shows & dance events among many others.
+The program each year consists of music, theatrical shows, and dance events, among many others.
 The festival was founded in 1955 and has been a huge cultural attraction ever since.